What Should I Do If I’m Dizzy After a Car Accident?

-Some serious concussions may cause you to lose consciousness, although most concussions do not.
+Some serious concussions may cause you to lose consciousness or blackout during your car accident, although most concussions do not.
 The effects of a concussion are usually temporary but can include headaches and problems with concentration, memory, balance, and coordination.
 Most people usually recover fully after a concussion.

 Common Symptoms of a Concussion

 The signs and symptoms of a concussion may not appear immediately after a car accident.
 It is important to monitor your health in the days and weeks following an accident for a potential concussion.
 Some of the common symptoms of a concussion may include: